 The ceremony was attended by 83 of the couple’s closest friends and family.

-“All of our guests travelled to Ireland from the United States and they were so thrilled to be in Ireland for the wedding,” she said.
+“All of our guests traveled to Ireland from the United States and they were so thrilled to be in Ireland for the wedding,” she said.

 “Most of our guests were able to make an extended trip out of it, with many of them traveling around Ireland and other parts of Europe in conjunction with their trip to our wedding.